-The Department of Labor's Employee Benefits Security Administration (EBSA) provides a web page dedicated to consumer information on health plans to provide health plan participants and their beneficiaries with information on their rights under the federal health benefits law with respect to their job-based plans.
-The information ranges from general information on the law to numerous specific issues.
+The U.S. Department of Labor's Employee Benefits Security Administration provides a webpage dedicated to consumer information on health plans to provide health plan participants and their beneficiaries with information on their rights under the federal health benefits law with respect to their job-based plans.

 Consolidated Omnibus Budget Reconciliation Act (COBRA)